Frequent head impacts occur in multiple sports. These impacts may cause:

 That’s why we created ACT Head Impact Tracker.

-ACT Head Impact Tracker measures head impacts by maximum linear acceleration (g-force) and Impact g-load in all sensor versions and types, and by rotational movement (maximum angular speed, rad/s) in head sensor PRO version, and in helmet sensor (will be introduced in 2024).
-Typically head injury results from the combination of angular and linear forces.
-There is no clear consensus of a clear-cut danger limit as expressed in linear acceleration (g-force), or that of angular speed (rad/s) nor Impact g-load.
+ACT Head Impact Tracker measures head impacts by initial and maximum linear acceleration/deceleration (g-force) and Impact g-load in all sensor types, and by rotational movement (initial and maximum angular velocity, rad/s, and accumulation of angular velocity) in ACT Head Impact Tracker head sensor Pro.
+Typically brain injury results from the combination of angular and linear forces.
+There is no clear consensus of a clear-cut danger limit as expressed in linear acceleration (g-force), or that of angular velocity (rad/s) nor Impact g-load.
 However, in many studies acceleration/deceleration under 40g have been considered likely not to cause permanent damage, but it can be extrapolated that the probability of permanent damage starts to increase in impacts within the range of 40-60g and higher.
-This when considering individual and infrequent impacts.
+Some research studies have suggested that exceeding 70-100g or more, is associated with an increased risk of concussion.

-We believe that today there is not sufficient medical research to reliably, simply and safely classify the individual impacts to “small-medium-hard” or “green-yellow-red” on the basis of g-force, angular speed (rad/s) or Impact g-load.
+We believe that today there is not sufficient medical research to reliably, simply and safely classify the individual impacts to “small-medium-hard” or “green-yellow-red” on the basis of g-force, angular velocity (rad/s) or Impact g-load.
 In the absence of proven, reliable, scientific results ACT Head Impact Tracker is not telling you “when the impact is too hard, or when it is not”, nor will it tell you “when you have to seek medical help, or when not”.
 There simply is no safe way for a head impact measuring device way to do so.
 Not yet.
 That’s why more data and research is needed.

 Warning